The Role of the Stroma in Cellular Function and Health

 Introduction to the Stroma

 In cellular biology, the stroma is the non-cellular component of a tissue that provides structural support and a medium for the exchange of nutrients and waste products.
-Now, it is found in various types of tissues, including the extracellular matrix of connective tissues, the stroma of the thyroid gland, and the stroma of the eye.
+It is found in various types of tissues, including the extracellular matrix of connective tissues, the stroma of the thyroid gland, and the stroma of the eye.
 Each of these contexts highlights the versatility and importance of the stroma in maintaining tissue integrity and function Small thing, real impact..

 The Extracellular Matrix (ECM)